 Pictured from left to right: CFO Brandon Young, Plant Manager Macaryo Argott, OSHA Safety Consultant Mike Gonzales, OSHA Consultation Manager Lisa Spahr, CEO Florent Lescombes, Safety Coordinator Robin Lee, Quality Control Manager Ziedney Valenzona.

 “We are very proud of the accomplishment they (St. Clair) have made toward being a SHARP certified employer,” said Lisa Spahr, OSHA consultation manager.
 “They are one of eight SHARP employers in New Mexico.”
+This standard is very hard to achieve, as many companies are unable to retain such stringent levels of safety regulation and procedure.
+Being one of the few named in the region is a well-deserved accolade for this company in particular.
 Read more here.

 This month, St. Clair Winery will release a new wine to the public in a unique way.
 The New Mexico Winery will use their 2012 Bistro Red as an avenue to raise funds in partnership with Roadrunner Food Bank.